foxbits/ytm-to-statsfm/README.md

 2. `MINIMUM_MATCH_DECISION_SCORE` - the minimum match percentage (0-1) to consider a track fully compatible / matched; if a track scores higher or equal to this, there's no doubt - it's considered fully matching! it will not be outputed in the doubts list.
 Choose a high number, `0.9` should fit well enough

-These env vars are used to populate some default fields that are required in Spotify but not available in YTM
+The following env vars are used to populate some default fields that are required in Spotify but not available in YTM
 1. `MS_PLAYED` - the milliseconds played (number).
 YT Music listening history does not have a duration of the time played, therefore a default is needed.
 I recommend the usual song average of 3 minutes, which is 180s therefore `180000` (ms).
-This will be replaced if a match is found at next step, but is used as default
+This will be replaced if a match is found at next step from the Spotify API, but is used as default
 2. `CONN_COUNTRY` - your country code (A-2 from [here](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes))
 3. `PLATFORM` - Put your own platform (needs to be supported by spotify), or use `ios`.
 4. `IP_ADDR` - your ip address - use some random one or add your actual ip address (https://www.whatsmyip.org)

 ## 2. Processing the History (Individual Scripts)